MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-AD-SSO.md

 Create a local folder, for example, c:\adsso, and then copy the 3 required files.
 The 3 files are kubectl.exe, kubectl-adsso.exe, and AD kubeconfig file (such as, mynewcluster1config).

-**Step 2**: Test the connection to the api-server via kubectl using a SSO credential.
+**Step 2**: Test the connection to the api-server via kubectl using an SSO credential.

 In the previously created local folder, run: